rodrigofprates2015-ctrl/rodrigo.freitas/replit.md

 - **Monorepo Structure**: Client code in `client/`, server in `server/`, shared types in `shared/`
 - **Path Aliases**: `@/` for client source, `@shared/` for shared code, `@assets/` for attached assets
 - **Component Organization**: UI primitives in `components/ui/`, feature components in `components/layout/` and `components/portfolio/`
-- **Internationalization**: Context-based language provider with translation key lookups
+- **Internationalization**: Context-based language provider with translation key lookups for Portuguese, English, and Spanish

 ### Build Configuration
 - Development: Vite dev server with HMR, proxied through Express